 - The school principal, unless the principal is the alleged perpetrator.

-Notice need not be provided to a school official if a report of abuse or neglect is closed administratively prior to notification to any school official that a report was received by DFPS.
+SI is not required to provide notice to a school official if it administratively closes a report of abuse or neglect prior to notifying school officials that DFPS received a report of abuse or neglect in the school setting.

 Students Taken into Custody

 A child may be taken into custody under Family Code Title 3 (Juvenile Justice Code):